magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 To configure an **LwM2M device profile**, specify the following parameters:
 - **Define the objects** you want to observe or interact with
 - **Set the observe strategy** to determine how the platform monitors object changes
-- **Configure how ThingsBoard processes LwM2M object data**, including telemetry, attributes, and key parameters
+- **Configure how IoT Hub processes LwM2M object data**, including telemetry, attributes, and key parameters

 Learn more about configuring the LwM2M transport at [this link](/docs/{{docsPrefix}}reference/lwm2m-api/){:target="_blank"}.